UI Water Quality Update, effective March 29, 2017

 What agency sets the guidelines for safe drinking water standards and how often is testing conducted?

 The EPA establishes the Safe Drinking Water Standards and the Iowa DNR administers the Public Drinking Water Program in Iowa under delegation of authority from the EPA.
 Testing is conducted by UI Water Plant staff several times a year in various locations.
-An average of those results is used to determine compliance.
+A rolling year-long average of those results is used to determine compliance.
 Testing is done at the State Hygienic Lab.

 Is the City of Iowa City water supply affected?

-The City of Iowa City Water Plant is a separate system from the University of Iowa Water Plant.
+The City of Iowa City Water Plant is a separate system from the University of Iowa Water Plant; however, they use a similar carbon filtration method as the one recently installed on campus.

 The UI received notice on Feb.
 7 that its water system exceeded the standard, or maximum contaminant level for TTHM.
 The TTHM standard for drinking water and bottled water is 0.080 mg/L. The range of annual averages for TTHM over the past year in the UI system was 0.033 to 0.095 mg/L.